tersesystems/terse-logback/README.md

     private void doStuff() {
-        // Set up conditional logger to only log if this is my machine: final ConditionalLogger conditionalLogger = new ProxyConditionalLogger(logger, this::isMyMachine);
+        // Set up conditional logger to only log if this is my machine: final ConditionalLogger conditionalLogger = new ProxyConditionalLogger(logger, this::isDevelopmentEnvironment);

         String correlationId = IdGenerator.getInstance().generateCorrelationId();
         LogstashMarker context = Markers.append("correlationId", correlationId);